-In addition to eating structural lumber, Formosan termites have been known to attack in over 50 species of living plants including citrus, pepper trees, wild cherry, cherry laurel, ash, sweet gum, cedar, willow, wax myrtle, Chinese elm, live oak, and white oak.
-Because Formosan termites survive in the yard as well as the house it is important to inspect and treat the area surrounding an infested house.
+In addition to eating structural lumber, Formosan termites have been known to attack over 50 species of living plants, including citrus, pepper trees, wild cherry, cherry laurel, ash, sweet gum, cedar, willow, wax myrtle, Chinese elm, live oak, and white oak.
+Because Formosan termites survive in the yard as well as the house, it is important to inspect and treat the area surrounding an infested house.

 Signs of termites include mud shelter tubes on slabs, foundations, or piers; tiny holes appearing in walls, ceilings, or hardwood floors; painted wood that appears bubbled; bulging walls; sagging floor; a chewing sound coming from the walls (yes, some people can detect this sound); winged termites.
-In particular get familiar with the appearance of a winged termite.
-Winged termites look like a plump grain of brown rice with four long, narrow wings.
+In particular, get familiar with the appearance of a winged termite.
+Winged termites look like plump grains of brown rice with four long, narrow wings.
 The wings are at least two times the length of the body of the insect.
-The body does not have a narrow, or pinched, waist.
+The body does not have a narrow or pinched waist.

 Formosan termites are not just subterranean–they build aerial colonies.

 Formosan termite damage follows the grain in structural lumber.
-Unlike native subterranean termites, Formosan termites feed on both the summer and spring wood leaving large hollow spaces.
-These hollows spaces are called galleries.
-Unlike native termites, Formosan termites clean out debris from their galleries leaving them practically soil free and covered in whitish spots.
+Unlike native subterranean termites, Formosan termites feed on both the summer and spring wood, leaving large hollow spaces.
+These hollow spaces are called galleries.
+Unlike native termites, Formosan termites clean out debris from their galleries, leaving them practically soil free and covered in whitish spots.